 Peg play: why it’s good for children

-A tub of colourful plastic pegs can mean many hours of play and learning for your child.
-Peg play is a fun way for your child to:
+A tub of colourful plastic pegs can mean many hours of play and learning.
+Peg play is a fun way for children to:

 - learn colours and counting

 Most young children are fascinated by the way clothes pegs open and close.

 What you need for peg play with children